elotroalex/chiens/_texts/translation.md

 - {:.sp} 3rd Priest.

-- I forbid you from eating and drinking with company.
+- I forbid you from eating and drinking in the company of others.

 - {:.sp} 4th Priest.